amulya-belbase/Doctor-Patient-Appointment-Reports-Analysis/README.md

 They can change their user information (email, password).

-Based on the appointments a user has made, related departments are also recommended which can take the user to that department's website that contains faculty, facilities, etc. information.
+Based on the appointments made by a user, related departments are also recommended which can take the user to that department's website that contains faculty, facilities, contact, etc. information.

 For Doctor's interface:
   A doctor can see all the appointments made by patients with that doctor.
 Can also see the list of doctors (department specific as well as the entire list).